Top 8 Instagram Metrics to Track in 2021

-But once you’re up to speed, Instagram metrics can be revolutionary for your growth!
+But once you’re up to speed, understanding and analyzing these metrics can be revolutionary for your brand’s growth!

-To help make it easier, we’re sharing the top 8 metrics worth tracking for a stronger Instagram strategy in 2020:
+To help make it easier, we’re sharing 8 Instagram metrics to track for a stronger social media strategy in 2021:

-When it comes to monitoring your brand’s performance on Instagram, reach is now one of the most important metrics to take into account.
+When it comes to monitoring your brand’s performance on Instagram, reach one of the most important metrics to take into account.

 Reach shows how many unique accounts have seen your post, and therefore how much awareness and value you’re gaining.